 We leave Wilmington behind and drive to Joliet, known as “The City of Spires” because of the large number of churches in the area which have Spires.

-In Joliet, you have the Rialto Square Theatre (102 N. Chicago Street), it was a luxury theater that was built in 1925.
-It was known as “The Jewel of Joliet” and its decoration is pretty baroque.
+In Joliet, you have the Rialto Square Theatre (102 N. Chicago Street), a luxury theater built in 1925.
+It was known as “The Jewel of Joliet,” and its decoration is pretty baroque.

 Now you’re getting closer to the suburbs of Chicago; you begin to notice that you are near one of the major US cities.